sheikhomer/TryBoltNew/content/posts/First-Experience.md

 title: First Tina Experience
 ---

 Get the best experience with Tina.
+Tina using app router and all problem fixed